 Short-haired guinea pigs need only be brushed about once a week but if they are shedding and losing more hair than usual, brush them at least every other day.

 Bathing is quite stressful for guinea pigs but thankfully there are only a few reasons why your guinea pig would ever need to get a bath.
 Unless your guinea pig gets lice, gets urine or feces on its fur, or is about to be in a show or other competition, you'll probably never have to bathe it if you brush it regularly.
 If you do give your guinea pig a bath, use a shampoo designed especially for guinea pigs.
-Otherwise, use a mild shampoo formulated for kittens, baby shampoo, or dish soap.
+Otherwise, use a mild unscented, non-medicated shampoo that is safe for use on kittens.

 Prepare a shallow pan of warm water and lather your guinea pig's body with the shampoo.
 Don't get shampoo or water in its eyes or ears.
 Rinse the shampoo off very well and towel dry your guinea pig as best as you can.
 Make sure your guinea pig stays in a nice warm place until it is completely dry to avoid it getting a chill and getting sick.